General Information

 - Brooklyn Technical High School

-- High School for Mathematics, Science, and Engineering at City College
+- High School for Math, Science, and Engineering at City College

 - High School of American Studies at Lehman College